 Are the kids already preparing for Halloween, with visions of candy, costumes, and pumpkins dancing in their heads?
 Well, kick off the season in New Jersey with one of the many wonderful pumpkin-themed events coming up, everything from elaborate pumpkin exhibits to carving competitions to good old-fashioned pumpkin picking and decorating.

 Read on for our top picks, plus a bonus event that’s worth a drive across the state line.
-You can find even more even seasonal events in the Mommy Poppins Fall Fun Guide for NJ Families.
+You can find even more even seasonal events in the Mommy Poppins Fall Fun Guide for NJ Families and the Halloween Guide.

 The Giant Pumpkin Carve – Woodstown